 Previously recognized student organizations must renew their registration yearly by 5:00 pm of the sixth Friday of the fall semester, by completing a Student Organization Registration form.

-Each regsitered student organization must have a representative serve on the Student Organization Leadership Council (SOLC).
+Each regsitered student organization must have a representative serve on the Student Leadership Council (SLC).
 This individual can also serve as a member of the organization's executive board or can be appointed to a non-executive member.
-The SOLC will meet once a month during the academic year.
-The following are objectives of the SOLC:
+The SLC will meet every other week during the academic year.
+The following are objectives of the SLC:

 1. To provide an outlet for student opinions on matters of student interest and conveying those opinions to the faculty, staff, and administration